 Preparation of the Implementation Completion and Results (ICR) report.
 The ICR will be prepared by the parties involved in the implementation of the project in April 2021 and will be submitted to the World Bank for consideration.

+ENVIORNMENTAL AND SOCIAL MANAGEMENT

 PROJECT MONITORING AND EVALUATION